tolik505/yii2-vuejs-assets/README.md

 Usage
 -----

-If you want utilize Vue with Vue-resource, add this code in your view :
+If you want to utilize Vue with Vue-resource, add this code in your view :

 ```php
 <?php \tolik505\vuejs\VueBundleAsset::register($this); ?>
 ```

-If you want utilize pure Vue, add this code in your view :
+If you want to utilize only pure Vue, add this code in your view :

 ```php
 <?php \tolik505\vuejs\VueAsset::register($this); ?>